stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - ``fullName``
 	  - String
 	  - N/A
-	  - The full name for the account holder.
+	  - The full name for the Account holder.
 This is a computed attribute based on the ``givenName``, ``middleName`` and ``surname`` attributes.
 It cannot be modified.
 To change this value, change one of the three respective attributes to trigger a new computed value.

 	* - ``status``
 	  - String (Enum)